 Virtual Desktop Infrastructure Traffic Model

 Virtual desktop infrastructure (VDI) traffic is generated from a server, and traverses multiple hops in the intranet before arriving at AP for transmission to STA.
-For the transmission from AP to STA, it is a single-hop bidirectional traffic between AP and STA.
+For the transmission from AP to STA, it is asymmetric, bidirectional single-hop traffic between AP and STA.
 VDI traffic transfers from server to STA/client via AP over TCP/IP protocol.
 This model describes the attribution of traffic from AP to STA, and VDI application type navigation and feedback traffic from the STA to AP.

-The VDI traffic from AP to STA is generated as follows.
+The VDI traffic from AP to STA is generated as follows:

 Step 1: VDI traffic generation